intermine/im-docs/docs/get-started/tutorial/index.rst

       <attribute name="secondaryIdentifier" type="java.lang.String"/>
     ...

 The model is generated from a core model XML file and any number of additions files.
 The first file merged into the core model is the `so_additions.xml` file.
-This XML file is generated from terms listed in so_term_list.txt.
+This XML file is generated from terms listed in the so_terms file.
 The build system creates classes corresponding to the Sequence Ontology terms:

 .. code-block:: bash

-  $ less resources/so_term_list.txt
+  $ less resources/so_terms

 The model is then combined with any extra classes and fields defined in the sources to integrate, those listed as `<source>` elements in `project.xml`.
 Look at an example 'additions' file for the UniProt source: